16192 Coastal Hwy, Lewes, DE 19958-3608

-In many campgrounds, especially those in National Parks, wildlife becomes comfortable around humans due to the easy access to food.
-Many campgrounds provide bear lockers or other animal resistant storage containers for you to use.
+In many campgrounds, especially those in National Parks, wildlife becomes comfortable around humans due to easy access to food.
+Many campgrounds provide bear lockers or other animal-resistant storage containers for you to use.
 If those measures are unnecessary, you can usually store food in your vehicle as long as it is out of sight with the windows completely closed.
-Never store your food in an open pick up bed or in a cooler outside of your vehicle.
+Never store your food in an open pickup bed or in a cooler outside of your vehicle.

 When accessing a free drive-up campsite in a National Forest, Bureau of Land Management, or other State and Federal lands, you must know what safety precautions to take around food storage.
 Storing your food out of sight and inside of a container in your vehicle with the windows up is often adequate.
 Always stay up to date on the local regulations for campfires and food storage where you are traveling.

-Back country camping requires a lot of research.
+Backcountry camping requires a lot of research.
 Included in this research should be proper food storage.
 Every wild space is ever so slightly different.
 In some places, you must carry a specified bear canister.
-In others, you can hang a bear bag or use odor blocking bags.
-Regardless of back country food storage requirements, be sure to store your food away from where you are sleeping.
-Generally, 150 feet is the suggested distance from camp when you’re in the back country.
+In others, you can hang a bear bag or use odor-blocking bags.
+Regardless of backcountry food storage requirements, be sure to store it away from where you are sleeping.
+Generally, 150 feet is the suggested distance from the camp when you’re in the backcountry.
 It’s also essential that you don’t cook near your sleeping quarters as well.
-Never turn your back to your meal and always keep food within arms reach while cooking and eating.
+Never turn your back to your meal and always keep food within arm’s reach while cooking and eating.